elf/AIS_SOFT708_20190607_Menu/README.md

 # Technology requirements

 - To use multiple activities.
-- Bring the values to another acivity.
+- To bring the values to another acivity.
 - To use scroll view.
 - To generate dinamic views while the app is running.